 East Studio Building, JS206

-A native of Syracuse, N.Y., Murphy received his Bachelor of Music in Piano Performance from Indiana University and his Master of Music in Piano Accompanying from the Curtis Institute of Music.
-He resides in Bloomington, Ind., with his wife and four children.
+A native of Syracuse, New York, Murphy earned his Bachelor of Music in Piano Performance from Indiana University and his Master of Music in Piano Accompanying from the Curtis Institute of Music.
+He resides in Bloomington, Indiana, with his wife, Heidi, and their four children.

 "Kevin Murphy is in the vanguard for Americans who have turned song accompaniment into an art.
 The pianism was so absorbing, the singer's entry seemed like an intrusion.
 There can be no finer compliment." -San Francisco Examiner